- What health issues are dachshunds prone to?

 Related post: How to Deal with Skin Problems in Dachshunds

 Dachshunds have very crowded teeth.
-These make them prone to building up tartar and debris between their teeth.
+These make them prone to build up tartar and debris between their teeth.
 This not only causes bad breath but also gum problems such as gingivitis and periodontitis.

 Gingivitis is the inflammation of the gums due to the accumulation of dental plaque.
 It is very common in the mouth of any dachshunds that are not subjected to meticulous and frequent oral hygiene.
 Luckily it’s an easy thing to fix, the inflammation disappears if the plaque is removed.